domRiddle/ASF/Configuration.md

 ***

 `SteamOwnerID` - `ulong` type with default value of `0`.
-This property is similar to `Master` permission of given bot instance, but instead - it specifies steamID of the owner of the ASF process, which is - **you**. `Master` has full control over his bot instance, but global commands such as `exit`, `restart` or `update` are reserved for `SteamOwnerID` only.
+This property is similar to `Master` permission of given bot instance, by specifying Steam ID in 64-bit form of the ASF process owner, which is - **you**. `Master` has full control over his bot instance, but global commands such as `exit`, `restart` or `update` are reserved for `SteamOwnerID` only.
 This is convenient, as you might want to run bots for your friends, while not allowing them to control ASF process, such as exiting it via `exit` command.
 Default value of `0` specifies that there is no owner of ASF process, which means that nobody will be able to issue global ASF commands.
 Keep in mind that **[IPC](https://github.com/JustArchi/ArchiSteamFarm/wiki/IPC)** works with `SteamOwnerID`, so if you want to use it you must provide a valid value here.

 ***